ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-19-godot-nodes-and-scenes.md

 <p><span class="firstcharacter">R</span>ecently I've been learning game development in Godot, and one my early
 barriers is understanding the idea behind Nodes and Scenes.
-What helped me get past this initial hump is by comparing it to an activity that I usually do: cooking!</p>
+What helped me get past this initial hump is by comparing it to something I usually do: cooking!</p>

-Cooking for me is about **organizing ingredients into a more complex form.** Put cooked rice, garlic, and butter in a pan, and you have yourself a nice breakfast *sinang&aacute;g* (fried rice).
-You can compose and reuse ingredients&mdash; much like programming.
+For me, cooking is about **organizing ingredients into a more complex form.** Put cooked rice, garlic, and butter in a pan, and you have yourself a nice breakfast *sinang&aacute;g* (fried rice).
+You can compose and reuse ingredients&mdash; much like in programming.

-In this blogpost, I'll attempt to **explain the concept of Nodes and Scenes by comparing it to the activity of cooking.** Specifically, I'll focus more on the aspects of (1) composability and (2) reusability.
+In this blogpost, I'll attempt to **explain Godot's Node-Scene system by comparing it to cooking.** Specifically, I'll focus more on the aspects of (1) composability and (2) reusability.
 Although it has [been touched upon](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scenes_and_nodes.html) by the official documentation, I think that there's still a lot that can be